maniaclab/snowmass-connect-docs/docs/software.md

 # Software Access

-You can access software on the Snomwass21 login host from:
+You can access software on the Snomwass21 host from:

 1. Local installations in `/software`.
 This option is only available for local jobs.
+The following contains a list of installed packages: cepcenv
+Delphes-3.4.2
+ee_gen
+FCCAnalyses
+gridpacks
+jstupak
+LCIO
+LCIO_snowmass
+MG5
+MG5_aMC_v3_0_3
+miniconda3
+modulefiles
+pythia8303
+python3.6
+rivet

 2. Installations in stash in `/collab/project/snowmass21/software/`.
 The software is also available via CVMFS in ` /cvmfs/stash.osgstorage.org/osgconnect/collab/project/snowmass21/software`
+The following contains a list of installed packages: cepcenv
+Delphes-3.4.2
+julia
+LCIO
+miniDST

-3. Commonly used repos in CVMFS for the High Energy Physics community
+4. Commonly used repos in CVMFS for the High Energy Physics community

 ## The OSG Module Environment